 Do you want to learn how to sew a sleeve cuff on your shirt?
 Honestly, learning how to sew a sleeve cuff is fairly simple and can be quite fun.
 It’ll give you a lot of room for creativity as well.
-Thus, in this tutorial, it will show you the step-by-step instructions on how to sew a sleeve cuff in a very easy and simple way.
+This tutorial will show you the step-by-step instructions on how to sew a sleeve cuff in a very easy and simple way.

-In casual settings or events, it is much appropriate to wear a shirt with cuff sleeves.
-It has a very pronounced look, and wearing it on in some particular event can make you look more sophisticated.
-Moreover, adding cuffs to your sleeves shirt can transform your outfit from standard into a more elegant look.
+In casual settings or events, it is appropriate to wear a shirt with cuff sleeves.
+It certainly gives your outfit a tailored, more put-together look.
+Moreover, adding single cuffs to your shirt sleeves can transform your outfit into something dressier and more elegant.

-Why not take your boring old shirts out in your closet and transform them by adding a stylish cuff on your sleeve?
+Why not jazz up your boring old shirts by adding a stylish cuff on the sleeves?
 I am happy to share with you this tutorial I found from Marina Brumpton as she’s going to teach us how to sew a sleeve cuff.
 To get started, just follow steps and guidelines here.

 Here are the things you will need: